What is an example of a logical fallacy?

 Prepare for the AICE Critical Thinking Skills Exam with this comprehensive quiz.
 Study with flashcards and multiple choice questions, each with hints and explanations.
 Get ready to boost your exam scores!

-A logical fallacy refers to an error in reasoning that undermines the logic of an argument.
-Each of the provided examples demonstrates a different type of logical fallacy, which is why acknowledging all of them as valid instances of fallacies is appropriate.
+A logical fallacy is an error in reasoning that undermines the logic of an argument.
+Each option presented exemplifies a different type of logical fallacy, illustrating various ways that flawed reasoning can manifest.

-One type, the red herring fallacy, occurs when someone diverts attention from the main issue by introducing irrelevant information.
-This tactic can mislead the audience and prevent them from critically engaging with the original argument.
+The red herring fallacy involves diverting attention away from the main issue by introducing irrelevant information.
+This tactic can mislead an audience or derail a discussion, preventing the original argument from being addressed appropriately.

 Subscribe